New Zealand Permanent Residence

 If you do not meet one of these conditions, you may still be eligible to extend the travel conditions on your Resident Visa.
 This would allow you a longer time to return to New Zealand as a resident.

 If you are outside New Zealand without valid travel conditions allowing you to re-enter as a resident, your Resident Visa has expired.
 In some cases, however, it is possible to seek a Permanent Resident Visa or a new Resident Visa, providing you haven’t been outside of New Zealand long.
-Contact us now if you find yourself in this situation.

 Can I apply straight for Permanent Residence?